mezbahalam/solidstats/PULL_REQUEST_TEMPLATE.md

 After this PR is merged:
 1. Push the gem to RubyGems.org
 2. Create a Git tag for the release
-3. Update the demo site (if applicable)
+3. Update the demo site (https://solidstats.infolily.com)

 ## Notes
 This is a significant milestone release that represents the stability and maturity of the SolidStats gem.